LohannyStefany/LohannyStefany/README.md

 - 👋 Hi, I’m @LohannyStefany
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: lohanny.ti@gmail.com  / https://www.linkedin.com/in/lohanny-stefany-32588a182/

 <!---
 LohannyStefany/LohannyStefany is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.